DataScientest/exam_Bash_MLOps/README.md

 Our API is now running on `localhost` (0.0.0.0) on port 5000.

 <div class="alert alert-info"> <i class="icon circle info"></i>
 It is entirely possible to run the API without putting it in the background, but doing so will block any manipulation on your VM.
-You will then need to open a 2nd terminal and reconnect to the VM, working exclusively with the 2nd terminal.
+You will then need to open a 2nd terminal and reconnect to the VM, working only with the 2nd terminal.
 </div>

 This API reveals the sales per minute of the largest graphics card resellers for the models rtx3060, rtx3070, rtx3080, rtx3090, and rx6700.